cfpland/frontend/content/guides/03-how-conferences-choose-speakers.md

 ### 6. Cost of Transportation and Hotel

 If the conference offers perks like free travel and hotel for speakers, they often must consider this cost when selecting speakers.
 In other words, even if your abstract is great, some small conferences won't be able to fly you halfway across the world just to speak.
-You can get around this limitation if you (or your employer) is willing to cover the cost, so be sure to mention that in your application.
+You can get around this limitation if you (or your employer) are willing to cover the cost, so be sure to mention that in your application.

 ### 7. Event Sponsorship

 Finally, some technology conferences give dedicated speaking slots to sponsors.
 If you work in developer relations or you're hiring a lot of people, your employer may be willing to sponsor some events in exchange for some stage time.

-Now that you're familiar with how conferences choose speakers, it's time find some open calls for proposals (CFPs).
-The next section covers this in depth as well as some of the ways you can ensure the event you're applying to is worth your time.
+Now that you're familiar with how conferences choose speakers, it's time to find some open calls for proposals (CFPs).
+The next section covers this in-depth as well as some of the ways you can ensure the event you're applying to is worth your time.

 <a class="text-left d-block" href="../why-speak/">Previous: Why Speak?
 11 Reasons People Get on Stage</a>
 <a class="text-right d-block" href="../finding-cfps/">Next: Finding and Selecting CFPs</a>